-We will measure the USDOE's single performance measure for this program: The percentage and number of individuals targeted for services who receive services during each year of the project period.
-On pg 12, we established annual targets for the number of students and families to be served each year of the project (saturation levels, Figure 6).
-We will track the individuals who receive each service and calculate the percentage of individuals targeted for services who receive services each year.
+We will measure the U.S. Department of Education's single performance measure for this program: The percentage and number of individuals targeted for services who receive services during each year of the project period.
+On page 12, we established annual targets for the number of students and families to be served each year of the project (saturation levels, Figure 5), and we will track the individuals who receive each service and calculate the percentage of individuals targeted for services who receive services each project year.
 Our staff will ensure compliance with the Government Performance and Results Acts by submitting data on this Performance Indicator and by participating in ED national evaluations.
-As required by USDOE, we will collect data throughout the project period for all indicators established by the FSCS NFP as follows:
+As required by the Department of Education, we will collect data throughout the project period for all indicators established by the FSCS NFP as follows:

-student chronic absenteeism rates; student discipline rates, including suspensions and expulsions; school climate information, which may come from student, parent, or teacher surveys; provision of integrated student supports and stakeholder services; expanded and enriched learning time and opportunities; family and community engagement efforts and impact;

-information on the number, qualifications, and retention of school staff, including the number and percentage of fully certified teachers, disaggregated by race and ethnicity, and rates of teacher turnover; graduation rates; changes in school spending information; collaborative leadership and practice strategies, which may include building the capacity of educators, principals, other school leaders, and other staff to lead collaborative school improvement structures, such as professional learning communities; regularly convening or engaging all initiative-level partners; regularly assessing program quality and progress through individual student data, participant feedback, and aggregate outcomes to develop strategies for improvement; and organizing school personnel and community partners into working teams focused on specific issues identified in the needs and assets assessment.
+student chronic absenteeism rates; student discipline rates, including suspensions and expulsions; school climate information, which may come from student, parent, or teacher surveys; provision of integrated student supports and stakeholder services; expanded and enriched learning time and opportunities; family and community engagement efforts and impact; information on the number, qualifications, and retention of school staff, including the number and percentage of fully certified teachers, disaggregated by race and ethnicity, and rates of teacher turnover; graduation rates; changes in school spending information; collaborative leadership and practice strategies, which may include building the capacity of educators, principals, other school leaders, and other staff to lead collaborative school improvement structures, such as professional learning communities; regularly convening or engaging all initiative-level partners; regularly assessing program quality and progress through individual student data, participant feedback, and aggregate outcomes to develop strategies for improvement; and organizing school personnel and community partners into working teams focused on specific issues identified in the needs and assets assessment.

-Data collection processes and systems are in place to ensure adequate collection of this data and the data team will support the PD to ensure data collection and analysis.
-Importantly, these indicators align with our project defined goals, objectives and outcomes, Figure 11.
+Data collection processes and systems are in place to ensure adequate collection of this data and the data team will support the project director to ensure data collection and analysis.
+Importantly, these indicators align with our project defined goals, objectives and outcomes, Figure 10 (pg 31).

 The collection and effective use of both quantitative and qualitative data is essential in demonstrating the efficacy of FSCS, assessing student outcomes, and taking immediate action toward improving student performance.
-PRI has a data sharing agreement with KDE that makes data more accessible, and that standardizes state and school-wide data interfaces for FSCS staff and our evaluator.
-KDE has agreed to coordinate data entry, access, reporting of data, and serve as the data clearinghouse, routing data to FSCS.
+PRI has a data sharing agreement with local schools that makes data more accessible, and that standardizes state and school-wide data interfaces for FSCS staff and our evaluator.
+The school district has agreed to coordinate data entry, access, reporting of data, and serve as the data clearinghouse, routing data to FSCS.

-We will collect a variety of quantitative and qualitative data to provide the information necessary to evaluate the project's success in meeting our goals.
-The collection and effective use of quantitative and qualitative data is essential in demonstrating the efficacy of FSCS, assessing student outcomes, and taking immediate action to improve student performance.
-PRI will partner with the KDE per our ongoing data-sharing agreement to make data accessible and to standardize state and school-wide data interfaces for our staff, schools, and our evaluator.
+We will collect a variety of quantitative and qualitative data to provide the information necessary to evaluate the project's success in meeting our specific goals.
+The collection and effective use of both quantitative and qualitative data is essential in demonstrating the efficacy of FSCS, assessing student outcomes, and taking immediate action toward improving student performance.
+PRI will partner with the school district per a data-sharing agreement to make data more accessible and to school-wide data interfaces for our FSCS staff, schools, and our evaluator.
 We will collect a variety of quantitative and qualitative data on participating students, teachers, parents, and schools.
 Data will provide the information necessary to evaluate the project's success in achieving goals and objectives.
-Figure 22 illustrates our data collection timeline and instruments to be used.
+Figure 21 illustrates our data collection timeline and instruments to be used.
 Our previous experience effectively implementing FSCS provides us with the instruments and experience needed to effectively and efficiently implement this program.